website-scraper/node-website-scraper/README.md

 #### directory
 String, absolute path to directory where downloaded files will be saved.
 Directory should not exist.
 It will be created by scraper. **_Required_**.

+#### overwrite
+Boolean, if `true` scraper doesn't check the output directory and allows to use it for updating files.
+Defaults to `false`.

 #### sources
 Array of objects to download, specifies selectors and attribute values to select files for downloading.
 By default scraper tries to download all possible resources.